Community Opportunity Fund (COF)

 - Tank Hill Trail Improvements (Completed)

-- West Portal Playground Renovation
+- West Portal Playground Renovation (Completed)

 Park users know how to make their parks better and we want to help you make change happen.
 Our goal is to build community, foster stewardship, and leverage resources to improve San Francisco’s vital public spaces.
 The funding rounds for the 2008 and 2012 Park Bond are complete, but we are hoping to continue the program when the next Bond passes.